 They are packaged in bright, vibrant, exciting packages aiming mainly at children.
 Or the “healthy cereals” usually have fields and nature on the front, and typically in brown recycled paper boxes, to somehow give it “sustainable and healthy” credentials.

 And if you think its just coloured children’s cereal which contain high amounts of sugar, think again.
-Watch this video to see how much sugar (natural or not) is hidden in even “healthy” cereals.
+Watch the video below to see how much sugar (natural or not) is hidden in even “healthy” cereals.

 Grain Free Granola